maksar/puberty/Readme.md

 Failed:   0
 ```

 ## Conclusion

 With just two simple invariants we managed to uncover several non-trivial problems in `workflow` implementation.
-It’s difficult to find them using traditional methods: developers can, and will check whether or not it’s possible to vote a second time on the same step, but it is unlikely they will try to do `reject` immediately after the vote in the unit test code.
-By the way, in `ruby` implementation, verified every which way by mutation testing, the same defects have shown up, which proves once again that the “silver bullet” does not exist and relying on just one way of verification is naive.
+It’s difficult to find them using traditional methods: developers can, and will check whether or not it’s possible to vote a second time on the same step, but it is unlikely they will try to do `reject` immediately after the vote in the unit tests.
+By the way, in `ruby` implementation, tested by [mutant](https://github.com/mbj/mutant), the same defects have shown up, which proves once again that the “silver bullet” does not exist and relying on just one method of testing is naive.

-There are libraries for property-based testing not only for fully functional programming languages: for `ruby` it’s [rantly](https://github.com/abargnesi/rantly) and [propr](https://github.com/kputnam/propr), for `python` – [hypothesis](https://github.com/HypothesisWorks/hypothesis-python), for Java – [JavaQuickCheck](https://java.net/projects/quickcheck/pages/Home), etc.
+There are libraries for property-based testing not only for languages with only functional paradigm: for `ruby` it’s [rantly](https://github.com/abargnesi/rantly) and [propr](https://github.com/kputnam/propr), for `python` – [hypothesis](https://github.com/HypothesisWorks/hypothesis-python), for Java – [JavaQuickCheck](https://java.net/projects/quickcheck/pages/Home), etc.

-As I see it, the main obstacle for using property-based tests is not the complexity of formulating invariants (even though it's really not easy at all) and not even the lack of tools developed for some programming languages, but developers lacking awareness and knowledge.
-Hopefully, our example with `workflow` managed to spark interest in and draw attention to the topic of property-based testing.
+As I see it, the main obstacle for using property-based tests is not the complexity in finding good invariants (even though it's really not easy at all) and not even the lack of tools developed for some programming languages, but rather poor developers awareness and knowledge of the topic.
+Hopefully, our example with `workflow` managed to spark interest in and draw attention to the topic of powerfull property-based testing approach.

 The source code in Elm can be found in a public [repository](https://github.com/maksar/elm-workflow).